-It’s hard to imagine a world without credit cards, because they make it so easy to reserve a hotel room, flight, or rental car—and to conveniently purchase gas, groceries, gifts, and more.
+It’s hard to imagine a world without credit cards.
+They make it easy to reserve a hotel room, flight, or rental car—and to conveniently purchase gas, groceries, gifts, and more.

-You may use a credit card to build credit —and potentially earn cash reward points, among other benefits.
-With a credit card, you don’t have to carry cash, debit cards, or checks if you don’t want to, plus you can order items with your card and, if they don’t arrive in satisfactory condition, you have leverage to get your money back (limitations apply).
+Credit cards can help people build credit —and potentially earn cash reward points, among other benefits.
+With a credit card, you don’t have to carry cash, debit cards, or checks if you don’t want to, plus you can order items with your card and, if they don’t arrive in satisfactory condition, you have some leverage to get your money back (limitations apply).

 Before we get started, though, we want to point out that none of this should be taken as financial advice.
 And we know this goes without saying, but always consult a qualified and licensed professional if you feel you need help with your finances.

 How many is “too many” depends upon how much your impulse purchases cost and how easily they fit into your budget.

 If you know you can pay off your credit card balances and otherwise meet your monthly expenses and savings goals, then that’s an entirely different situation from one where your impulse purchases are too large to be paid off each month and/or keep you from meeting other financial responsibilities or goals.

 If you enjoy making spontaneous buys, then you may consider including this as a line item in your monthly budget and then sticking to it.
 This could add enjoyment to your life without causing financial problems.

 There are a variety of different types of credit cards and depending on how you plan to use it, one option may make more sense than another.
 Some credit cards charge an annual fee, while others may offer rewards for certain purchases or cashback, which can be helpful benefits for consumers.

 For example, if it will take a few months to pay off a purchase, then it makes sense to use one with the lowest interest rate available.
 That way, when you do have interest charges, they’ll be as low as possible.